davidpeden3/octopus-azure-transforms/README.md

 1. Use MSBuild to generate the initial CSPKG
 2. Have Octopus transform the configuration files (web.config and ServiceConfiguration.Production.cscfg) at deployment time
+3. Unzip the CSPKG
-3. In deploy.ps1, unzip the CSPKG, replace the stock web.config with the transformed one
+4. Replace the stock web.config with the transformed one
+5. Repack the CSPKG
+6. Clean up the temporary files

-4. Repack the CSPKG by executing the following command:
+Deploy.ps1 produces the following CSPack command:

 ```
 C:\Program Files\Microsoft SDKs\Windows Azure\.NET SDK\v2.3\bin\cspack.exe